The Vital Role of Support Staff in Virginia’s Schools: Positions and Descriptions

 School psychologists analyze complex mental health problems and learning disabilities in students and recommend interventions.
 They conduct threat assessments to ensure that curricula and learning environments are appropriate for a diverse array of learning needs and connect students to mental health services offered outside of school.

 School counselors have a myriad of responsibilities in meeting the academic, career development, and social and emotional needs of students.
-They assist in class selection, study skill development, post-secondary planning, and are involved in the positive social development of students both inside and outside of the classroom.
+They assist in class selection, study skill development, and post-secondary planning, and are involved in the positive social development of students both inside and outside of the classroom.
 Counselors spend time with individual students to work through concerns that may affect their ability to succeed as a student, such as family conflict, abuse, or problematic behavior.

 Bus drivers transport students to and from school and other locations while ensuring their safety and well-being.
 They may provide first aid in emergencies, keep the bus in a safe working condition, and are mindful of and respond to weather conditions.